developerjaym/CodeCoffer/README.md

 # CodeCoffer
  This is a simple tool anyone can use for storing code snippets or other notes.
  Here's a quick user guide:
- 1) Press the '+' button in the top middle to create a new snippet.
+ 1) Press the 'Create New Snippet' button in the top middle to create a new snippet.
  2) Give the new snippet a title.
  3) Give the new snippet some tags.
 Separate tags with commas.
 (Example: java, zoneddatetime )
  4) Paste your code snippet into the code area.